kadezaccaro/odin-restaurant/README.md

 - Gain practical experience with Webpack by building a restaurant homepage
 - Deepen understanding of asset bundling and performance optimization
+- Fulfill the [assignment](https://www.theodinproject.com/lessons/node-path-javascript-restaurant-page) from The Odin Project

 <br>